 The City Charter requires periodic employer contributions at actuarially-determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate the required assets to pay benefits when due.
 The required contribution rate for OPEB for the fiscal year ended June 30, 2016, was 5.58% of covered payroll, determined by the June 30, 2014 actuarial valuation.
-The required contribution rate for OPEB for the fiscal year ended June 30, 2015, was 5.61% of covered payroll, determined by the June 30, 2013 actuarial valuation.
+The required contribution rate for OPEB for the fiscal year ended June 30, 2016, was 5.61% of covered payroll, determined by the June 30, 2015, was 5.61% of covered payroll, determined by the June 30, 2013 actuarial valuation.
 (Note: information for fiscal year 2017 is not yet available on this report issue date)